batteries76/zendesk-search-coding-challenge/README.md

 To run the search program
 > ruby lib/run.rb

-## TBDs
-1. Add in org related tests

-## Assumptions, limitations, and extentions
+## Assumptions, Limitations, and Extentions

 This project is (quite wonderfully) open ended.
 There are many ways to structure it, and some of the choices relate to how far that you think you might get, and others you can leave out there in hope.
-Yes, keeping it extensible is ideal, but then there will always be some tricky aspects (at least for my brain) where you must find the path of least resistance in the time.
+Yes, keeping it extensible is ideal, but then there will always be some tricky aspects where you must find the path of least resistance in the time.
 I'm not sure I made the right calls, and there are some elements that I feel are very unsatisfying.
 But I also stand by certain choices.

-I am making the assumption that the person reading this will fairly readily understand the structure of this project, and can see the decisions that I made on a apex level (although may be baffled by some decisions), and so I'm not going to expound extensively in this area:
+I am making the assumption that the person reading this will fairly readily understand the structure of this project, and can see (and understand) the decisions that I made on a apex level, and so I'm not going to expound extensively in this area:
-- The run.rb runs it
+- The run.rb runs it.
-- main.rb is the controller
+- The Main class is basically the controller for the project, and pulls from the following classes.
-- The Display class handles IO
+- The Display class handles IO.
-- The Loader loads,
+- The Loader loads the data.
 - And the Searcher searches.

-Maybe not the best choices, but hopefully not crazy.
+### Discussion
 What follows is not a user manual for a random bystander, but more a discussion to the makers of this to give an indication of why I made the choices that I made here.
-(As in, I'm not expecting a random GitHub user to try to understand this repository.)
+(That is, I'm not expecting a random GitHub user to try to understand this repository.)

 Some areas of choice, limitation, and difficulty:
 - Different display options: